Frank Rohde

-Frank Rohde (born 2 March 1960 in Rostock) is a German former football player and coach.
+Frank "Wuschi" Rohde (born 2 March 1960 in Rostock) is a German former football player and manager.

 Club career

 Early career

 Frank Rohde learned to play football at SG Dynamo Rostock-Mitte, like his three older brothers Peter, Rainer and Jürgen.
 His father, Egon Rodhe, was a youth trainer at SG Dynamo Rostock-Mitte.
 It was primarily his father who taught him the basics of football and took him to training early on.

 Frank Rohde joined the youth department of BFC Dynamo in 1969, just as his three older brothers had done before him.
 He then also followed his three older brothers to the elite Children and Youth Sports School (KJS) "Werner Seelenbinder" in Alt-Hohenschönhausen.
 At the time, all four brothers played for BFC Dynamo.
 Also their father, Egon Rohde, was delegated to BFC Dynamo in 1969.
 Egon Rohde became the head of the youth department and expanded the youth department of BFC Dynamo into a talent factory.